-In this context, a distinction should be drawn between various categories of wrongdoers.
-For example, the difference between the blinders (who act in a case of a vague standard) and the justifiers (‘everyone is doing it’ as well as those who act with altruistic motives).
-While the first type of wrongdoers act without being aware of the illegality of their conduct due to a vague definition of the offense, the second type of wrongdoers are entirely aware that their acts are criminally prohibited but believe that there is no point in maintaining such law.
+In this context, a distinction should be drawn between various categories of wrongdoers; for example, the difference between those with “blinders” (who act in a case of a vague standard) and the justifiers (feeling that “everyone is doing it” or acting with altruistic motives).
+While the first type of wrongdoers acts without being aware of the illegality of the misconduct due to a vague definition of the offense, the second type of wrongdoers is fully aware that their acts are criminally prohibited but believe that there is no point in upholding the said law.
 Behavioral ethics might support differentiated policies for various categories, based on considerations of risk prevention and incentives creation.

-In contrast, from a deterrence perspective, the need to send a signal to the public in cases where many people might misbehave, is greater.
-Actions which are more likely to be done by many “normative” people may require stricter policies to prevent other people from engaging in such actions.
-In these cases, one may argue that stricter policies are needed even more that in cases where the perceived harm is clear and salient, because when there is a consensus about the anti-social character of the conduct people have their intuitive internal mechanisms of self-prevention.
+In contrast, from a deterrence perspective, the need to send a signal to the public in cases where there is the potential for many people to possibly misbehave is greater.
+Actions which are more likely to be done by many “normative” people may require stricter policies to prevent others from engaging in such actions.
+In these cases, one may argue that stricter policies are needed even more than in cases where the perceived harm is clear and salient, because when there is a consensus about the anti-social character of the conduct, people have their intuitive internal mechanisms of self-prevention.
 However, when the anti-social character of the wrongdoing is not clearly perceived, the criminal law functions as a needed warning sign.

-Higher punishment for action or omission?

-In a similar way to the discussion above, regarding the punishment of easier to justify misconducts, the action-omission dilemma raises some challenges from a behavioral ethics perspective.
-In both the moral philosophy and the criminal legal theory discourses, we can find scholars who justify the distinction (either the moral, legal or both) between causing harm by an active behavior and not preventing a harm by a passive behavior.
-Some have argued that doing harm by an active conduct is morally more severe than not preventing a harm by an avoidance to act because when someone commits an active conduct she creates the risk, as opposed to someone else who only fails to prevent a risk that another person created.
-The “criminal energy” invested by the active actor is therefore greater than in a case of acting by omission.
-The agency of the actor is greater.
-Moreover, the causal relation between the harm and the behavior is more direct and stronger in a case of an active conduct than in a case of omission.
+Greater punishment for action or omission?
+Similar to the issue of the punishment of misconduct, that is easier to justify, the action-omission dilemma raises some challenges from a behavioral ethics perspective.
+In both the moral philosophy and the criminal legal theory discourses, we can find scholars who justify the distinction (whether moral, legal, or both) between causing harm through active behavior and not preventing a harm through passive behavior.
+Some have argued that doing harm by an active conduct is morally more grievous than not preventing a harm by an avoidance to act because engaging in active conduct directly creates the risk, while passivity entails failing to prevent a risk created by another.
+The “criminal energy” invested by the active actor is therefore greater than that involved in an act of omission; the agency of the actor is greater.
+Moreover, the causal relation between the behavior and the harm is more direct and stronger in a case of an active conduct than in a case of omission.
 These ontological differences are sometimes translated into legal policies.
-Even though various criminal codes declare that both types of behaviors – commissions and omissions – would be treated equally, in practice courts sometime punish less severely for the same harm in cases of omissions, probably due to the abovementioned differences that intuitively affect prosecutors and judges’ discretion.
+Although different criminal codes treat both types of behaviors – commissions and omissions –equally, in practice, courts sometime punish less severely in cases of omissions resulting in the same harm, probably due to the abovementioned differences that perhaps unconsciously influence prosecutors’ and judges’ discretion.